 Hackers may try to get your payment information (card number, name, expiration data, and CVV2) in order to then use this data to steal money from your account.
-Your payment information may be vulnerable in the following situations:
+Your payment information may be at risk in the following situations:

 When you enter your card number, Yandex.Browser will warn you that your data is at risk in the following situations:

-If Yandex thinks that a site is suspicious or it uses the non-secure HTTP protocol during payment processing, then the following warning will display:
+If Yandex thinks that a site is suspicious or it uses the unsecure HTTP protocol during payment processing, then the following warning will display:

-We recommend that you discontinue the payment process, or else your payment data may end up in the hands of hackers.
+We recommend that you discontinue the payment process, or else your payment data may end up being used by hackers.

 A site's certificate confirms its authenticity and is part of the data encryption process over HTTPS.
-If you enter your card number on a site with a certificate that Yandex doesn't recognize, the browser will send you the following warning:
+If you enter your card number on a site with a certificate that Yandex doesn't recognize, the browser will display the following warning:

 Only proceed with payment if you are sure that the certificate center listed is legitimate.

-If the form you use to enter your payment information is located on a different site from the one where your payment is actually completed, then it's likely that you were directed to a phishing page.
+If the form you use to enter your payment information is located on a different site from the one where the payment is actually made, then there is a chance that you might have been redirected to a phishing page.
 Your browser warns you about this potential danger:

 Before you proceed with payment, make sure that the payment form is not located on a fraudulent site.

 If you still want to disable bank card protection, you can use one of these two methods: